rehabradio/mopidy-rehabradio/RASPBERRY_PI.md

     $ make install

 This will install the Mopidy server and some third-party extensions (spotify/soundcloud/reahradio).
-It will also create a `mopidy.conf` at `~/.config/mopidy`

-Once the `make install` command has finished, open up the `mopidy.conf` file in a text editor.
-You will need to update some of the settings:
+Once the `make install` command has finished, run `mopidy` in the terminal to start the mopidy server.
+Note that you will get errors in regards to spotify and soundcloud.
+The purpose of doing this first is to create the `mopidy.conf` file.
+Stop the server with Ctrl-C.

+Now we edit the newly created `.conf` file, updating the spotify and soundcloud settings:

+    vim ~/.config/mopidy/mopidy.conf

 You can find the values for spotify and soundcloud here: